EmumbaOrg/docs-retail-solution-accelerator/docs/05-Agent Architecture and Integration/07-agent-timeout-configuraion.md

-# 5.7: Agent Timeout Configuration Overview
+# 5.7: Agent Timeout Configuration

 This section provides an overview of the `REVIEW_AGENT_TIMEOUT` setting in `backend/src/config/config.py`.
 This configuration sets the maximum amount of time the Reviews Agent will take to process a request, after which it will timeout, allowing the agentic flow to move forward gracefully.